-However, since most background tasks will have similar needs in regard to the cancellation tokens management and other tipical operations, .NET Core 2.1 provides a very convenient abstract base class you can derive from, named BackgroundService.
+However, since most background tasks will have similar needs in regard to the cancellation tokens management and other tipical operations, .NET Core 2.1 will be providing a very convenient abstract base class you can derive from, named BackgroundService.

 That class provides the main work needed to set up the background task.
+Note that this class will come in the .NET Core 2.1 library so you don't need to write it.